Brazil's Rousseff fires back at critics, vows fiscal discipline

-RIO DE JANEIRO (Reuters) - Brazilian President Dilma Rousseff on Friday angrily dismissed the growing chorus of media criticism of the country’s lackluster economy as “terrorism,” insisting that her government remains committed to fiscal discipline and fighting inflation.
+RIO DE JANEIRO, June 14 (Reuters) - Brazilian President Dilma Rousseff on Friday angrily dismissed the growing chorus of media criticism of the country’s lackluster economy as “terrorism,” insisting that her government remains committed to fiscal discipline and fighting inflation.

 With Brazil on track for the third straight year of disappointing growth and inflation running at the ceiling of the official target range, Rousseff’s still-high popularity has edged lower and her stewardship of the economy has come under increased scrutiny in both the local and international press.